oveddan/blog/content/posts/physical_computing/what-is-physical-interaction.md

 description = "Defining what it is and what it is not."

 date = 2017-09-07
-categories = [
+classes= [
-  "Physical Computing"
+  "Intro to Physical Computing"
 ]
 tags = [
   "Physical Computing"